Soccer-Tunisian player dies after setting himself on fire in protest against police

 ($1 = 3.0420 Tunisian dinars)

-(Reporting by Latifa Guesmi, Writing by Ahmed Mostafa Editing by Christian Radnedge)
+(Reporting by Latifa Guesmi, Writing by Tarek Amara and Ahmed Mostafa Editing by Christian Radnedge)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.